Local COVID-19 Resources & Services

 - Linn County Health Department – COVID-19 information page

-- Morris County Care and Share is available to help by phone; in-person visits are no longer available.
-If you are in need of food or financial assistance in Morris County, please call 620-767-3707.
+- Morris County Care and Share is available to help.
+If you are in need of food or financial assistance in Morris County, please call 620-767-6801.

 - Farm to Fork program connecting local farmers to consumers

-- Donations and requests for assistance are being collected at the Convoy of Hope All items (except toilet paper – single rolls are accepted) must be new and in original packaging, if applicable.
+- Donations and requests for assistance are being collected at the Convoy of Hope All items must be new and in original packaging, if applicable.

 Stress Management Resources for Managed Care Organization Members: